 - Tamarind.
 Use tamarind concentrate from a jar.
 These can be found in the Asian market.

-- Plara.
-Or fermented fish.
-Highly recommend finding this sauce as this is the main sauce that sets Laos and Isaan Som Tom apart from Thai ones.
+- Plara, or fermented fish.
+I highly recommend finding this sauce, as it is the main sauce that sets Laos and Isaan Som Tom apart from Thai ones.
 The authentic street flavors are bottled up in this secret sauce.
-These can be found at your local Asian store.
+You can find it at your local Asian store.

 - Dried shrimp.
-Substitute raw dried shrimp or omit
+Substitute raw shrimp or omit them completely if you can't find them.

 - Wash and towel dry the cucumbers.

-- Cut the cucumbers in half, then carefully slice each half of the cucumber into long slivers in vertical lines.
+- Cut the cucumbers in half, then cut each half into long, thin strips by making vertical cuts.

 How To Make This Recipe

 Step 1.
-Use a sharp knife, then cut cucumbers into long thin julienne slivers. *See the section above on how to cut the cucumbers for the salad.
+Use a sharp knife to cut the cucumbers into long, thin julienne slivers. *See the section above on how to cut the cucumbers for the salad.

 Step 2.
-Lightly pound the garlic and chilis in a large mortar and pestle.
-Don’t make a paste.
+Lightly pound the garlic and chilis in a large mortar and pestle, but don’t make a paste.

 Step 4.
 Add the sliced tomatoes and green beans.
 Firmly pound together, and avoid splashing the sauce too much.

 Step 5.
 Add the cucumber and dried shrimp, then pound for a minute or so until the salads look bruised but not too crushed.
-The cucumber juices will marinate beautifully with the sauces at this point.
+At this point, the cucumber juices will marinate beautifully with the sauces.

 Step 6.
 Add the crushed peanuts (optional).
-Let the salad sit to marinade for 2-3 minutes while you prepare a plate with garnish to serve in.
+Let the salad marinate for 2-3 minutes while preparing a plate with garnish to serve.

 Step 7.
-Serve with sticky rice, vermicelli rice noodles, or jasmine rice, or serve as a stand-alone salad.
-The rice and noodles will help absorb some of the spicinesses of the salad.
+Serve with sticky rice, vermicelli rice noodles, or jasmine rice as a stand-alone salad.
+The rice and noodles will help absorb some of the salad's spiciness.

-- For extra crispy cucumbers, soak the clean cucumber in an ice bath, in a bowl, for 15-20 minutes.
-The ice will “wakens” and crisp up the cucumbers beautifully, especially if your cucumbers are a bit older.
+- For extra crispy cucumbers, soak the clean cucumber in an ice bath in a bowl for 15-20 minutes.
+The ice will “waken” and crisp up the cucumbers beautifully, especially if your cucumbers are a bit older.
 Wipe dry with a paper towel before cutting into your crisp cucumber.

 Helpful Kitchen Tools for this Recipe